 The Westchester native, now living out-of-state, who’s visiting family for the weekend and plays here because it feels like home.

-The college kids home for the summer, who get out of work at the easy hour of 3:30pm on Monday and need a place where they can walk 9 for college student prices.
+The college kids home for the summer, who get out of work at the easy hour of 3:30pm on Monday and need a place where they can walk 9.

 There’s the woman walking by herself for some much needed “me time” on the course.

 There are guys like Golfsmith’s Steve, just trying to get a little better.

 Whether you shoot 7 over par or a 7 on every hole, you’re guaranteed to remember the round you had at PCC.

 Every tradition starts with a first try, and PCC welcomes yours this season.
 You’re invited to explore all the quirks and irregularities the course has to offer.
 Try to “get up the hill” onto the green on no. 4, or see if you can drive the ball to “the ridge” on the 7th par 5.